-Asthma is a common lung condition that causes sporadic breathing difficulties.
+Asthma is a common chronic inflammatory lung condition that causes sporadic breathing difficulties.
 The disease causes narrowing and swelling of the airways leading to symptoms including difficulty breathing, wheezing, coughing and tightness in the chest.
 Exposure to triggers such as allergens or irritants can lead to asthma attacks.

 Asthma attacks vary in severity and frequency.
-More than 300 million people worldwide suffer from asthma and it is the most common chronic disease among children, according to the World Health Organization.
+More than 260 million people worldwide suffer from asthma and it is the most common chronic disease among children, according to estimates from the World Health Organization.
+Approximately 60% of adult asthmatics in the U.S. have uncontrolled asthma despite regularly taking medication.